SciViewer/SciView/Knowledge and Blog/SciView_Main.md

 In order to start generating this dataset on your own the page [Dataset Generation Guide](Guide_Dataset_Generation.md) explains everything step by step.

-## Dataset

-## Download

-Obiously I can not put up a Link for downloading millions of

 ## Blog Posts
 As you reading this you are already reading the introduction to the SciView project and the first entry of the corresponding blog posts.
 The blog posts will highlight decisions, learnings and other background infromation around SciView and also be part of the repository.
 Below the upcoming posts and progress is listed and will be continuously updated: